kubernetes/test-infra/velodrome/grafana-stack/README.md

 Adding data-source
 ------------------
-First, you need to create the grafana user in Influxdb:
+First, you need to create the grafana user in Influxdb if it's not already there:
 ```
 kubectl exec -i -t influxdb-123456789-abcde influx -username=root -password="${influxdb_password}" -execute "create user grafana with password 'password'; grant read on github to grafana; grant read on github to monitoring"
 ```